MSDA-LifeCycleAgents/brokeragent/README.md

 ## Multi Lifecycle Agent Framework

 ## Disclaimer
 This software is is created as an assignment for a school project by 4th grade students.
 USE THE SOFTWARE AT YOUR OWN RISK.
 THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR RESULTS.
+See the `LICENSE` file for further information.

 The software is LGPLv2 licensed.
-For any implementation and use of our code should be agreed upon beforehand.
-See contact details.
+If you end up using our software, please leave us a message, see our contact details.
 ## Table of Contents
 - [Features](#features)
 - [Quick start](#quickstart)